fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/creating-project/index.md

 To create http web application that use Indy http server,`TIdHttpServer` class, use `--project-indy` parameter.
 Other parameters are similar to SCGI, FastCGI or uwsgi project above.

+When you use Indy, you must aware of [Indy memory leak issue](/known-issues#indy-memory-leak-issue).

 See [Deploy as standalone web server](/deployment/standalone-web-server) for information on how to setup http application to work as a standalone web server or run behind various reverse proxy web server.

 ## <a name="use-fano-framework-specific-release-version"></a>Use Fano Framework specific release version